Economy of Liverpool: Film industry

-The buildings and districts of Liverpool attract film makers, who regularly use Liverpool to double for cities around the world making it the second most filmed city in the UK.
+Liverpool has been a longstanding popular location for the television and film industries.
+The unique and diverse architecture and geography of Liverpool provides a dynamic offering for producers, including as a double for cities around the world, including New York and London, making it the second most filmed city in the UK.

-2019 saw filming bring an estimated £17.9m into the city's enconomy, with 324 productions racking up a total of 1,750 production days.
+The Liverpool Film Office helps to promote the city as a destination for new film productions, connecting industry with local partners to facilitate filming and stimulate investment.
+2019 saw filming bring an estimated £17.6m into the city's economy, with 324 productions racking up a total of 1,750 production days.

 In June 2018, Twickenham Studios announced plans to take 8,000 sq metres of space in the Littlewoods Pools building.
 They will also use two new 2,000-sq metre sound stages which are to be built next to the main building.

 Retail

 Liverpool's main shopping area consists of numerous streets and shopping centres.
 Amongst the larger predominantly retail orientated streets in Liverpool city centre are Church Street, Lord Street, Bold Street and Mathew Street.
 Liverpool One opened fully in October 2008 being the redevelopment of a large part of the postcode area L1—hence the name.
 It is also partly built on the old Chavasse Park, but much of the park still remains.

 Previous to the opening of the Liverpool One complex, St. John's Shopping Centre was the largest shopping centre in Liverpool, it still remains the largest covered shopping centre in the city.

 Clayton Square Shopping Centre is also located in the very centre of the city as is Metquarter, an upmarket shopping centre consisting primarily of boutique stores which opened in 2006.
 New Strand Shopping Centre and New Mersey Shopping Park are two other large shopping complexes in the Liverpool Urban Area, in Bootle and Speke respectively.